kanakamedala-rajesh/venkatasudha/README.md

 - `serve:portfolio` - script to build and serve production based next application

+- `upgrade:nx` - script to upgrade all nx depedencies to latest version.
+This upgrades to latest version, runs required migrations and performs cleanup.

 > NOTE: All `nx` affected script above are based of `dev` branch by default, If you would like to change this update `affected/defaultBase` property within `nx.json` file.

 ## Projects Dependency Graph